 Head to Tosa for an island-themed fish fry at Jimmy's Island Grill, which serves both cod and grouper (grilled, blackened or fried) until 11 p.m.

 3430 N 84th St., (414) 871-3977

 This West Side Irish pub makes a mean corned beef.
-But, when it comes to fish fry, they've got their game on.
-Customers have the choice of seven types of fish, including pollack, Swai catfish, wild caught cod loin, haddock, smelt, shrimp or northern pike.
-The fish, which is cooked to order, is lightly hand breaded and fried (or baked) and served up with rye bread, coleslaw and a choice of French fries, thistle chips, baked potato or house-made potato pancakes (served up with apple sauce or maple syrup).
+But, when it comes to fish fry, it's got its game on.
+Customers have the choice of seven types of fish, including pollock, swai catfish, wild caught cod loin, haddock, smelt, shrimp or northern pike.
+The fish, which is cooked to order, is lightly hand-breaded and fried (or baked) and served with rye bread, coleslaw and a choice of fries, thistle chips, baked potato or housemade potato pancakes (served with apple sauce or maple syrup).